ravendb/docs/version_3/docs/client-api/session/how-to/get-entity-etag.markdown

-# Session : How to get entity etag?
+# Client API : Session : How to get entity etag?